loglabs/mltrace/docs/source/querying.rst

 Using the UI
 ^^^^^^^^^^^^

-As mentioned in the quickstart_, you should set up the database and server using ``docker-compose`` and serve the UI with ``yarn start``.
+As mentioned in the :ref:`quickstart`, you should set up the database and server using ``docker-compose`` and serve the UI with ``yarn start``.
 The UI starts up showing the results of the ``recent`` command, or the most recent component runs logged.

 .. image:: images/darkrecent.png